mmccool/gateway-setup/README.md

 # AI Gateway Setup
 Some notes on how to set up an AI gateway using the Aaeon UP Squared.
-This system can perform both IoT gateway functions (for example, acting as an IoT system orchestrator, resource manager, and secure access portal) and "fog computing" offload engine (for instance, running AI inferencing jobs supporting other local device in the network).
+This system can perform _both_ IoT gateway functions (for example, acting as an IoT system orchestrator, resource manager, and secure access portal) and "fog computing" offload engine functions (for instance, running AI inferencing jobs supporting other local device in the network).

 Hardware requirements: Aaeon UP2, N4200 processor (which supports OpenCL 2.1; other variants do not),